PBfordev/wxecharts/README.md

 #### Platforms

-Tested on Windows (10, 11) and briefly on Linux (Mint 22 Cinnamon).
+Tested on Windows (10, 11) and briefly on Linux (Mint 22 Cinnamon). wxECharts does not support the hopelessly outdated Internet Explorer `wxWebView` backend.
+It also does not support the recently introduced `wxWebViewChromium`, since this backend does not allow obtaining result from `RunScript()` nor adding a script message handler.
 See [BUILD.md](BUILD.md) for build instructions.

 ### Pros of Using `wxWebView` for Charting
 Aside from meeting the four criteria mentioned earlier, popular JavaScript charting libraries are generally very easy to use and well-documented, with an active user community.
+Moreover, their charts look very pretty and come with all the bells and whistles (such as animations on data change).
 Obviously, they also do not suffer from the bane of (some) C++ libraries, i.e., being difficult to build and add to the application project.

 ### Cons of Using `wxWebView` for Charting